romainsacchi/carculator/docs/modeling.rst

 as a body type than a size class.
-These vehicles have distinct aerodynamic properties, but their curb mass can be as light as that of a VW Polo or a Renault Clio (i.e., the Dacia Duster or Peugeot 2008 have a curb mass of 1’150 kg, against 1’100-1’300 kg for a VW Polo) or as heavy as a Mercedes Class E (i.e., the Audi Q7 has a minimum curb mass of 2’000 kg, against 1’900 kg for a Mercedes Class E).
-To assess the impacts of very large SUV, the “Large SUV” category has been added, to represent SUV models with a very high curb mass (2’000 kg and above) and footprint.
+These vehicles have distinct aerodynamic properties, but their curb mass can be as light as that of a VW Polo or a Renault Clio (i.e., the Dacia Duster or Peugeot 2008 have a curb mass of 1'150 kg, against 1'100-1'300 kg for a VW Polo) or as heavy as a Mercedes Class E (i.e., the Audi Q7 has a minimum curb mass of 2'000 kg, against 1'900 kg for a Mercedes Class E).
+To assess the impacts of very large SUV, the "Large SUV" category has been added, to represent SUV models with a very high curb mass (2'000 kg and above) and footprint.

 Manufacture year and emission standard